-Potentially Significant Impact Less Than Significant With New Mitigation Incorporated Less Than Significant Impact No Impact Cu Itural Resources Wo ould the Project: a) Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5? ь) Cause a substantial adverse change in the significance of an archaeological resource pursuant to \$15064.5? с) Disturb any human remains, including those interred outside of formal cemeteries?

-a, b, c) Less Than Significant With New Mitigation Incorporated.
+Potentially Significant Impact Less Than Significant With New Mitigation Incorporated Less Than Significant Impact No Impact Cultural Resources Would the Project: - a) Cause a substantial adverse chang significance of a historical resource defined in §15064.5? b) Cause a substantial adverse chang significance of an archaeological re pursuant to §15064.5? c) Disturb any human remains, inclu those interred outside of formal cemeteries? ding a, b, c) Less Than Significant With New Mitigation Incorporated.
 Landfill operations occur, and would continue to occur, within the existing footprint of the three landfills.
 The existing landfills have been previously disturbed during original siting of the landfills and there are no proposed changes to the footprint of the landfills.
 As such, there would be a low potential to encounter previously unknown buried archaeological resources pursuant to CEQA Guidelines Section 15064.5 or human remains, during ongoing landfill operations.

 The purchase of easements along the existing access roads would not in itself have the potential to cause significant impacts on cultural or Tribal cultural resources.
-There is no indication of buried cultural resources along the proposed Independence easement corridor, and no precontact Indigenous artifacts were encountered in the proposed Lone Pine easement corridor.
+There is no indication of buried cultural resources along the proposed Independence easement corridor, and no pre-contact Indigenous artifacts were encountered in the proposed Lone Pine easement corridor.
 Nevertheless, the Lone Pine waterline would cross a previously recorded site that is considered a contributor to the Patsiata Historic District.
 Monitoring of the Lone Pine trenching by a Tribal monitor, and implementation of standard avoidance measures should anything significant buried cultural resources be encountered during construction, would ensure the trenching causes no significant impacts.